sdasgup3/minima/_posts/2016-12-16-Assembly_Language_Debugging_with_gdb.md

 gdb -tui <program>
 ```

-- Change the layput to asembly
+- Change the layout to Assembly
 ```
 layout asm
 ```